Ju-On: The Final Curse: Plot

 Like previous films in the series, Ju-on: The Final Curse is told in an anachronistic order through eight vignettes titled after characters featured in the story.
 They are, in order: Mai (麻衣), Reo (玲央), Ena (絵菜), Madoka (まどか), Toshio (俊雄), Midori (碧), Sota (奏太), and Kayako (伽椰子).
 The synopsis presents a rough chronology of the film's plot.

 Reo Hasegawa, a high school girl living with Maki, her single mother, gets to live with her maternal cousin, Toshio Saeki, who has recently lost his parents.
 Ever since Toshio moves into her house, strange things begin to happen, including hauntings by Toshio's mother, Kayako, experienced by both Reo and Maki.
 Reo's friend, Midori, is disturbed after a creepy encounter with Toshio and decides to do a karaoke while mourning for her older sister, Yayoi, who went missing nine years ago.
 Her karaoke screen distorts into a freakish image, and when she returns from the restroom, Midori sees apparitions of Yayoi and a meowing Toshio.
 Yayoi then grabs Midori and kills her by throwing her into the ceiling.
-Reo's other friend, Madoka, searches about Toshio and finds the truth about the deaths of his parents, Reo's uncle Takeo, and Kayako.
+Reo's other friend, Madoka, searches for Toshio and finds the truth about the deaths of his parents, Reo's uncle Takeo and Kayako.
 Just after she uploads the information to Reo, Madoka sees Toshio's ghost, who boils her from the inside.

 Reo sneaks into Toshio's room and finds him motionless.
 When she is grabbed by another Toshio, Reo freaks out and falls down the stairs.
 She and Maki board themselves from Kayako, but the latter realizes that the ghosts will never let them go.
 She heads into the kitchen to arm herself with a knife and gets killed by Kayako.
 Swearing revenge, Reo heads upstairs with the knife and attempts to kill Toshio, but Kayako kills her by breaking her back.